 Why do I mention this?
-Well, the Republic of Macedonia is a very young country, and one trying to find its identity since independence.
+Well, the Republic of North Macedonia is a very young country, and one trying to find its identity since independence.

 This culminated in a political decision being reached in 2010, when the Skopje 2014 project was announced.
 The purpose of this project, was to give Skopje a more classical appeal.

 The construction of a number of museums, government buildings, and monuments were planned, with the aim that they should be completed by 2014.